 - a.
 The second defendant's answers to questions on notice to the Parliamentary Joint Committee between August and December 2015, - b.
 Parliamentary and Joint Committee Hansard dated 2 December 2015; - c.
 Statement by the second defendant's CEO Ian Narev at the the second defendant's AGM in 2013 wherein he stated that "the line that we have somehow put people in hardship in order to have a gain for the Commonwealth Bank is categorically wrong;" - d.
 The provisions of the Share Sale Deed that conferred a financial advantage upon the second defendant to raise impairment and collective provisions were embedded within the terms of the Share Sale Deed: - e.
 The Share Sale Deed was not a public document; - f.
-From 2009 to 2016, including in affidavits sworn by solicitors instructed by the Bank, the second defendant's has consistently denied allegations that it stood to gain any financial advantage from the impairment and collective provisioning of commercial loans sitting on the Corporate Loan Book of BankWest; - g.
+From 2009 to 2016, including in affidavits sworn by solicitors instructed by the Bank and to which, to the extent necessary, the plaintiffs will seek a grant of leave to refer, the second defendant has consistently denied allegations that it stood to gain any financial advantage from the impairment and collective provisioning of commercial loans sitting on the Corporate Loan Book of BankWest;

+- g.
 Each of the said denials were made for the purposes of concealing the real purpose of the review and the impairments and collective provisions that had been raised. - 74.
-The first plaintiff and the Group Members did not know and could not have known of the conduct of BankWest or of the second defendant, that they had set out acting together and as part of the manner in which the first defendants had intended that the second defendant would achieve the purchase of BankWest as cheaply and as cost effectively as possible, by wrongfully impairing and collectively provisioning the performing commercial loans on the BankWest Corporate Loan Book, following Completion.
+The first plaintiff second and the third plaintiffs and the Group Members did not know and could not have known of the conduct of BankWest or of the second defendant, that they had set out acting together and as part of the manner in which the first defendants had intended that the second defendant would achieve the purchase of BankWest as cheaply and as cost effectively as possible, by wrongfully impairing and collectively provisioning the performing commercial loans on the BankWest Corporate Loan Book, following Completion.
 The date upon which the said behaviour came to an end is a date known to the defendants, but that was prior to December 2015.